hiephamk/Web_PHP_Group_13/README.md

 List the database tables that are part of your project.

-- Table 1 (Created By): User Accounts
+- Table 1 (Created By Nguyen Dinh Khanh Chi): Product
-- Table 2 (Created By): Products
+- Table 2 (Created By Nguyen Dinh Khanh Chi): CarCategory
-- Table 3 (Created By): Contacts
+- Table 3 (Created By Nguyen Dinh Khanh Chi): EnergyType

 > Include the ER Diagram of the database.